Opening and Conference Welcome

 Susan Cowart, Auburn University

 Auburn University’s Susan Cowart has seen a lot of small-shop and big-shop annual giving evolution over the years, but many of the basic goals and objectives haven’t changed much.
-If you’re new to annual giving, or serve another role at your institution, or just want a little context to go with your Southeast Annual Giving Conference, join Susan for some insights about an annual giving program’s role in advancement, engagement, prospect identification, philanthropy marketing, case-for-support testing, community building and more.
+If you’re new to annual giving, or serve another role at your institution, or just want a little context to go with your Southeast Annual Giving Conference, join Susan for some insights about the art of writing a compelling fundraising appeal and the science of evaluating your program and developing an annual giving production plan.

 AI for Annual Fund Giving: Own The Fiscal Year & Getting MGOs Involved